-If you’re dealing with a business owner, she might want to grow the business, add more staff, or move the decimal point on the number at the bottom of her income statement one place to the right.
+If you approach a business owner, she might want to grow the business, add more staff, or move the decimal point on the number at the bottom of her income statement one place to the right.

-If you’re dealing with human resources directors, they might want to attract the right people, reward the performance of a team or incentivize specific activities.
+If you interact with human resources directors, they might want to attract the right people, reward the performance of a team or incentivize specific activities.

 Naturally, promotional products can help with all those needs.
 But if you think the prospect’s primary need is for promotional products, you are very likely mistaken.
-That’s probably not what the prospect sees as the most pressing issue.
+It is unlikely the prospect sees that as the most pressing issue.

 What if my prospect’s biggest need is that she has to pay for college for her kids?
-How will promotional products help her do that?
+How will your products help her do that?

 That’s a tough one.
 But you need to be able to answer questions like this for yourself.

 Our products are not the need.
-Instead our products have to be positioned as the answer to the need.
+Instead, we should position our products as the answer to the need.

 Top Secrets clients are trained in the consultative selling approaches that connect the dots between a client’s perceived need and the products and services we offer, between what they want and what we sell.